MicrosoftDocs/power-platform/power-platform/admin/sync-logic.md

 Appointment, task, and contact sync bilaterally using server-side synchronization.
 Each table has specific behaviors during synchronization.
 The sync behavior also depends on the sync direction, which can be from Dynamics 365 to Microsoft Exchange or from Exchange to Dynamics 365.

-## Sync configuration requirments
+## Sync configuration requirements

-Not all appointments, tasks, or contacts created or updated in Dynamics 365 with Exchange is going to automatically sync with Exchange and Dynamics 365.
+Not all appointments, tasks, or contacts created or updated in Dynamics 365 with Exchange are going to automatically sync with Exchange and Dynamics 365.
 Specific conditions need to be met for synchronization to take place.
-The corresponding mailbox record in Dynamics 365 need to meet these requirements:
+The corresponding mailbox record in Dynamics 365 needs to meet these requirements:

 - The user mailbox that is approved.
 Note, queue mailboxes do not support appointment, contact, or task sync.